junaidrahim/locate-route/README.md

 4. `make`

 The binary `locate_route` will compile in the `build/` directory.
-You can run it from there, or copy it into `/usr/local/bin` to access it from anywhere on your terminal.
+You can run it from there, or copy it into `/usr/bin` to access it from anywhere on your terminal.

-I am working on publishing this as a snap package.

 ## Dependencies